RNA topology remolds electrostatic stabilization of viruses: RESULTS

 Figure \ref{fenergy} also reveals the second important point, {\sl viz.} that the free energies associated with branched polymers have deeper minima than those for linear polymers for a set of salt concentrations.
 This effect explains why some RNAs are encapsulated more efficiently than other RNAs, or other linear polyelectrolytes for that matter.

-The increased packaging efficiency is further illustrated by comparing the osmotic pressure as seen in Fig.~\ref{op} resulting from the encapsulation of a linear polyelectrolyte with that of a branched one, as defined in Ref.~\cite{Siber}, $P(N)=- \frac{1}{4 \pi b^2} ( \frac{\partial F}{\partial b}{|_{Q_c,N}} - \frac{\partial F}{\partial b}{|_{Q_c,N=0}})$.
-The osmotic pressure quantifies the force exerted on the virus capsid by the genome.
-Figure \ref{op} shows that osmotic pressure for our system has negative values, as expected for all systems that spontaneously self-assemble, and furthermore that the magnitude of osmotic pressure decreases as the salt concentration increases, revealing the important stabilizing role of electrostatic interaction in virus assembly.

 If coupling between RNA branching and electrostatics represents a robust mechanism, the details of its description should not be qualitatively important.
-To this end, it is interesting to compare our results for encapsulated charged branched polymer based on a field theoretic {\sl Ansatz} for the statistics of branched polymers \cite{Lubensky} with a very simple model with short-ranged attractive interaction between different chain segments mimicking the self-pairing of RNA bases\cite{Borukhov}.
+To this end, it is interesting to compare our results for encapsulated charged branched polymer based on a field theoretic {\sl Ansatz} for the statistics of branched polymers \cite{Lubensky} with a very simple model with short-ranged attractive interaction between different chain segments mimicking the self-pairing of RNA bases \cite{Borukhov}.
 We consider a linear polymer and now define the $W[\Psi]$ term as

-with $s$ the average fraction of base-pairs and $w$ the binding energy.
+with $s$ the average fraction of base pairs and $w$ the binding energy.
 We also include the next term in the virial expansion in order to stabilize the free energy since the total coefficient in front of the $\psi^4$ term can become negative.
-Calculating $F$ vs. $N$ curves for increasing values of $s$, the average fraction of self-paired bases, we find the same qualitative behavior as for increasing branching fugacity: the position of the minimum moves towards longer polymers (larger $N$) and the depth of the minimum increases for increasing $s$.
-In addition, as was the case for the branching model, the effect is stronger at higher salt concentrations.
+Calculating $F$ vs. $N$ curves for increasing values of $s$, the average fraction of self-paired bases, we find the same qualitative behavior as for increasing branching fugacity: the position of the minimum moves towards longer polymers (larger $N$) and the depth of the minimum increases for increasing $s$. {{For example, at 10 mM the free energy minimum is located at $N=632$ for s=0 and at $N=740$ for $s=0.04$.
+At 100 mM salt the location of minimum moves from N=524 for s=0 to N=903 for s=0.04.}} Furthermore, as was the case for the branching model, the free energy minimum becomes deeper as the number of base-pairs increases.